rayhanibrahim1/my-algorithm-project/README.md

 Right

-The search avoids revisiting any cell within a single path exploration and increases the depth limit iteratively until a solution is found or all depths are exhausted.
+IDDFS increases the depth limit gradually, combining the completeness of BFS with the memory efficiency of DFS.

-🎯 Features
+Features

 Fully working IDDFS algorithm

 Prevents revisiting cells using a visited matrix

-Works for any grid size
+Works with any grid size

-Accepts user input in structured format
+Accepts user input

 Returns traversal path if found

-Reports failure when no path exists
+Reports failure if no path exists

-📥 Input Format
+Input Format

-The program expects input in the following structure:

 rows cols
 <row1 values>
 <row2 values>